vercel/next.js/docs/deployment.md

 Next.js will automatically load the latest version of your application in the background when routing.
 For client-side navigations, `next/link` will temporarily function as a normal `<a>` tag.

 **Note:** If a new page (with an old version) has already been prefetched by `next/link`, Next.js will use the old version.
-Then, navigating to a page that has not been prefetched yet will show the latest version.
+Navigating to a page that has _not_ been prefetched (and is not cached at the CDN level) will load the latest version.

 ## Related